canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 **Using open source software without modification does not require that code be shared back.**

-Configuration of software, even through configuration files, are not considered modifications to the source code and are thus exempt in our current interpretation.
+Configuration of software, even through configuration files, are not considered modifications.

-This is also true for combinations of open source software to build a solution or open source software used for development and production.
+This is also true for combinations of open source software to build a solution or open source software used for development and deployment.
 See examples below:

 | Standalone | Combination of components | Development |